Location

 - Heat - Cylinder stores must not be close to artificial sources of heat — so away from radiators, boilers, steam pipes etc.

 - Security - Untrained staff and other unauthorised personnel must not be able to access cylinder stores.
-Make sure the storage area is fenced and secure.
+Make sure the gas cage is kept locked.

 Like all hazardous chemicals, compressed gases must be segregated and separated according to their gas and hazard class.
 Segregation is about isolating incompatible gases from one another, whereas separation is about physically separating the gas cylinder stores away from site machinery and operations; pedestrians and traffic; other dangerous goods and hazardous chemicals.